Our operative core team

 +43(0)7582/819 81-98 (office)

 Hannah Politor’s work focuses on sustainable regional development and participatory processes in communities and organisations.
 She studied forestry (Bachelor) and environmental and bio-resource management (Master) at the University of Natural Resources and Applied Life Sciences in Vienna.
 She worked in the environmental and sustainability departments of BMW and Schachinger Logistik, project coordinator at the SPES Zukunftsakademie and from 2017 to 2019 project manager at the furniture and timber construction cluster of Business Upper Austria (Upper Austrian location agency).
 She has been project manager at STUDIA in Schlierbach since February 2019.
-She is also currently completing her training as an adult education trainer.
+She is a qualified adult education trainer.

 +43(0)7582/819 81-92 (office)